jorisroovers/api-scripts/README.md

 # api-scripts
-Collection of scripts consuming various APIs (for personal use)
+Collection of scripts consuming various APIs (for personal use).